miquelindia90/MachineTranslationAPI/README.md

 4.- **Training/Inference Optimization**:

-Here are some observations and procedures that could help to improve both training and inference steps.
+Here are some observations and methods that could help to improve both training and inference steps.

-* Better to train a 100 multilingual model than train 100x99 SDMT individual ones.
-This scales better in several cases like in training speed or total model size but mabe not in inference speed.
+* Better to train a 100 multilingual model than training 100x99 SDMT individual ones.
+This scales better in several cases metrics in training speed or total model size but mabe not in inference speed.
 Additionally, It would be a challenge when It was needed to train models with very different character dictionaries like latin + kanjis.

 * Inference optimization can be done with different libraries (Torch_Script, ONNX Runtime, TensorRT) and methods (static/dynamic quantization, weight pruning).
-If GPUS are available for production, channel multiplexation with GPU batching also could be considered.
+If GPUS are available for production, channel multiplexation with GPU batching could also be considered.

 5.- **Production Technical Considerations**: